scala/scala3/README.md

 ####How can I try it out?
 https://github.com/lampepfl/dotty/wiki/Getting-Started.
-Here’s example sbt project and instructions on how to set it up: https://github.com/smarter/dotty-example-project/ <br>
+Here’s an example sbt project and instructions on how to set it up: https://github.com/smarter/dotty-example-project/ <br>
 We have colored REPL :-).
 You can invoke it by running `dotc -repl`.

 ####We also have: